arzwa/Sewall/README.md

 After executing these steps, one should be able to load the package using `using Sewall` in the julia REPL.

+Code for generating the figures in the main text of Zwaenepoel *et al.*
+(2024) can be found in `docs/figs-zwaenepoel2024`.

 ## Example

 ````julia